iDonghq/FAST_LIO_LOCALIZATION_PLUS/README.md

 https://github.com/iDonghq/FAST_LIO_LOCALIZATION_PLUS/assets/23080413/d18ee041-649b-4b39-9082-54fa4fa4a5e5

 # MAP BENDING
 Not enough observations in the z direction from lidar leads to the map bending to z direction.
-In the following fig, the number of normal vector, which is the normal of plane fitted by neraby points, in the same as gravity direction is counted
+In the following fig, the number of normal vector, which is the normal of plane fitted by neraby points, in the same as gravity direction is counted.
+The following pic shows that fewer and fewer z-axis observations with  the vehicle moves.
 ![output](https://github.com/iDonghq/FAST_LIO_LOCALIZATION_PLUS/assets/23080413/07f1a65a-04cf-4c6f-8d0a-e5c992237376)
 Correspondingly to the generted map is:
 ![Selection_033](https://github.com/iDonghq/FAST_LIO_LOCALIZATION_PLUS/assets/23080413/492f57c2-8a5e-4ae6-a908-fe675f4e73b6)